XTB¶

-Electronic parameters can be calculated at the GFN1-xTB or GFN2-xTB levels using the xtb-python interface (which needs to be installed).
+Electronic parameters can be calculated at the GFN1-xTB, GFN2-xTB or PTB levels using the xtb package (which needs to be installed).

 >>> elements, coordinates = read_xyz("ammonia.xyz")